Shelton Eppler: 2022 season

 On March 1, 2022, Eppler signed with the Fundidores de Monterrey of the Mexican Liga de Fútbol Americano Profesional (LFA) ahead of the 2022 season.
 He was recruited by the team's offensive coordinator, Alfredo Hernández, who was a part of the coaching staff on a team that Eppler had played against in high school.
-Eppler debuted in the Fundidores' season opener later that month, throwing a touchdown in a 24–17 overtime loss against rivals Dinos de Saltillo.
-The following week against the Mexicas CDMX, he threw a touchdown to Fernando Richarte to lead his team to a 27–13 win – their first of the season.
+Eppler debuted in the Fundidores' season opener later that month, passing for 304 yards and one touchdown in a 24–17 overtime loss against rivals Dinos de Saltillo.
+The following week against the Mexicas de la Ciudad de México, he threw a touchdown to Fernando Richarte to lead his team to a 27–13 win – their first of the season.
 On March 25, Eppler threw a pair of touchdown passes to Tavarious Battiste in a 23–20 win over the Raptors de Naucalpan.
 On April 3, he threw two touchdowns to newcomer Torin Justice to lead the Fundidores to a 13–10 victory over the Gallos Negros de Querétaro.
 Eppler threw four touchdowns, including three to Justice, in the following week's 28–9 victory over the Galgos de Tijuana to secure a playoff berth.
 Eppler tossed three touchdowns, including two to Justice, in a 35–24 loss to the Reyes de Jalisco to close out the regular season.
 The Fundidores finished in second place with a 4–2 record, earning a first-round bye in the playoffs.
 Eppler finished with 1,677 yards and 15 touchdowns, both league-leading marks.
-Additionally, Justice led the league with seven receiving touchdowns despite playing in only three games.

 In the semifinals against the Raptors de Naucalpan, Eppler threw for three touchdowns during the 30–27 win.
 He completed a last-second game-winning touchdown pass to Tavarious Battiste.
 In the Tazón México V against the Gallos Negros de Querétaro, Eppler led his team to an 18–14 victory and the first LFA title in franchise history.
 He became the first non-Mexican quarterback to win a Tazón México.
 Eppler was later named the 2022 LFA Most Valuable Player, the first time the award was won by a non-Mexican player.
 He re-signed with the Fundidores in November.